 Remembering in your will

-Thinking about making a will is something that lost of us put off, for all sorts of reasons.
+Thinking about making a will is something that lots of us put off, for all sorts of reasons.

 Amongst other things, we might assume that whatever we leave will automatically go to our partner and/or children – although that might not be so.
 Or we might feel that we don’t have much to leave anyway, so it’s not worth the bother.

-We hope that if you do decide to make or review your will, you’ll consider providing for the Miscarriage Association, as Barbara did:
+We hope that if you do make or review your will, you’ll consider providing for the Miscarriage Association, as Barbara did:

 Recently, I reviewed my will.
 Not the most cheery of subjects, I grant you, and something that I’ve been putting off for several years, but I now have that glow of satisfaction that everything is in order.